 There are various reasons you may want to do a green card name change.
 Everyday people get married and divorced, often resulting in a legal name change.
 Others may just decide to adopt a more Western style name after immigrating to the United States.
 Whatever your reason, a green card name change is a relatively simple matter.

 It’s important to understand that the legal name change must take place before you update the green card.
 In other words, you’ll need a registered copy of your marriage certificate, divorce decree, adoption decree, or other court-issued document showing your name was legally changed.
-Once you have this, you can complete your green card name change.
+Once you have this, you can get started on your green card name change.

 Legal Name Change